diverse-project/packet-filtering-lang-gpfl/README.md

 Literals of type `INT`, `STRING`, `BOOLEAN`, `BYTES` (written following the pattern `"0b"("0" | "1")+`), `HEXA` (written following the pattern `"0x" ('0'..'9'|'a'..'f'|'A'..'F')*`), as well as variable ID can be manipulated by operators.

-There is three extra operators that are added in $GPFL$:
+There is three extra operators that are specific to $GPFL$:
 - An operator for ports id comparison (`_port==`);
 - An operator for interfaces id comparison (`_interface==`);
 - An operator to read a sequence of bits from a packet (`read(offset:expression, length:expression)`)

-## The tooling
+## Tooling

-TODO
+- interpretor
+- debugger (WIP)
+- syntax highlighting
+- auto completion
+- validation
+  - no outgoing transition form the initial state of an automaton
+  - empty name for an automaton
+  - interruption with a time < 1
+  - interruption with only a `nop` to execute
+  - presence of a `accept`, `drop` or `nop` in the initialisation sequence
+  - filter starting with an `accept` or a `drop`
+  - comparison of constants
+  - boolean used in calculus
+- formatting (WIP)